sararuini/msc-3/README.md

+This application, "Music Connector" was created by Sara Ruini (studying MSc Computing and Information Systems at Queen Mary University of London).

 The setup app was created using the book "The Road to React with Firebase" by Robin Wieruch.

 The functionalities I took from the book are:
 - User SignIn/Logout/SignUp
 - Admin
 - Navigation + Homepage

-Up to https://github.com/sararuini/msc-3/tree/79f43b3aa6143f20992e3d1d122422ca2a509ce3, the code is exactly the same as the book.
-I then proceeded to develop further functionalities for the purpose of my app.
+- Database setup on Realtime
+- Authentication

+This application requires to be used along with Firebase console so it won't run on your local machine.
+To view the live website, please follow the URL: https://sara-ruini-msc-project.web.app/

+In order to access the application, you can use the following login:
+Email: s.ruini@se18.qmul.ac.uk
+Password: password

+References:
+Wieruch, R. (2019) The road to React with Firebase.

+Wieruch, R. (2020) React-firebase-authentication.
+Available at: https://github.com/the-road-to-react-with-firebase/react-firebase-authentication (Accessed: 12 June 2020).

+*******
 *******
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).